evaldasg/md_-betterspecs_org/rspec_guide.md

 On old projects you can use the transpec to convert them to the new syntax.

-More about the new Rspec expectation syntax can be found here and here.

 ### Use subject

 If you have several tests related to the same subject use subject{} to DRY them up.